UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 ### How to submit a job

-You would usually write a slurm script to subimit your jobs.
+You would usually write a slurm script to submit your jobs.
 Once you have a script you use `sbatch` to submit this script.
 For example if you have a script called `first-job-script` then you use<br>

 `sbatch first-job-script`<br>